 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs is a retirement plan that allows self-employed individuals to set aside a portion of their self-employment income.
-Contributions must come from an employer, so, as a self-employed individual, you (the employee) would not be able to contribute more than the 25% you (the employer) allocate.
-If you have employees, you must contribute the same amount for them as you do for yourself.
-You have the flexibility to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-This type of plan is a good option for companies with periods of inconsistent earnings.
-Unlike other plans, SEP IRAs are free of costly startup or administrative fees.
+Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that allows entrepreneurs to contribute a percentage of their net earnings.
+Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) would not be able to contribute beyond the 25% you (the employer) allocate.
+If you have employees, it's required to contribute the same amount for them as you do for yourself.
+You have the flexibility to contribute a set monetary value or a percentage of wages to employee accounts.
+This type of plan may be ideal for companies with periods of inconsistent earnings.
+In contrast to some alternatives, SEP IRAs don’t have expensive setup or ongoing fees.

 - 25% of compensation, or